jeygith/cleanuperr/variables.md

 > If not set to `0`, the minimum value is `3`.

 #### **`QUEUECLEANER__STALLED_RESET_STRIKES_ON_PROGRESS`**
-- Controls whether to remove strikes if any download progress was made since last checked.
+- Controls whether to remove the given strikes if any download progress was made since last checked.
 - Type: Boolean
 - Possible values: `true`, `false`
 - Default: `false`